MinhHungPhan/terraform-bootcamp/03-terraform-docker/03-state-management/05-terraform-refresh-and-state-rm/README.md

 ### Modifying Outputs and Refreshing

-Changing an output doesn't alter the actual resource.
+Changing an output in Terraform doesn't alter the actual resource in your infrastructure; it only updates the state file.
 For instance, consider a scenario where you update the name of the `nodered_container` resource:

 ```hcl
 resource "docker_container" "nodered_container" {